devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 #### Collision Hash

-The collision has is calculated a the sha256 hash of the blockhash concatenated with the transaction hash.
+The **Collision Hash** is calculated by computing the SHA-256 hash of a string concatenation of the **Block Hash** and the **Transaction Hash**.

-#### Minimal Identifiers
+### Minimal Identifiers

 Most of the time it is expected that **Account Names** are uniquely registered in their block heights.
-This allows the shortest identifier to consist of only the **Name** and **Blockheight** to form a simple human-accessible **Minimal Identifier**.
+This allows the shortest identifier to consist of only the **Account Name** and **Account Number** to form a simple human-accessible **Minimal Identifier**.

 ```
-James#574998;
+James#4137;
 ```

 #### Short Identifiers

-From time to time though, the same name will be registered more than once at the same blockheight, and a part of the **Transaction ID** will be needed.
-This **Collision Avoidance Part** is only as long as required to resolve the **Name Collision** and is expected to stay within a few characters, creating a **Short Identifier**.
+It is possible that two or more users register the same name in the same block.
+To uniquely identify such accounts we need to extend the **Minimal Identifier** with a **Collision Avoidance Part** consisting of as many of the initial digits of the **Collision Hash** as required to resolve the naming collision, creating a **Short Identifier**.

 ```
-James#574998:A;
-James#574998:5;
+James#4137.12;
+James#4137.17;
 ```

+* *Wallets should ideally poll an indexing server or lookup names in their local mempool to avoid naming collisions when possible*
 * *When a wallet detects naming collisions during registration, it may opt to re-create the account in a later block to get a simpler identifier.*

 ## Protocol